oci-hpc/oci-openfoam-workshop/README.md

 ### Workshop Prerequisites
 - Access to an OCI Tenancy (account)
 - [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) installed on your local machine as a client application for VNCServer.
-- An SSH Key Pair on your local machine.
+- An SSH key pair on your local machine.
 - Permissions to manage the following resources in some Compartment: Virtual Cloud Network, Subnet, Route Table, Security List, Internet Gateway, Compute Instance, Block Volume.
 (See [Identity and Access Management Policies](https://docs.oracle.com/en-us/iaas/data-safe/doc/iam-policies.html))
 - Sufficient availability to provision 1 x each of the aformentioned resources.
 You can check resource availability:
 <pre>